 Encourage and acknowledge positive social behaviours when you catch your child displaying them.
 For example, when you see them sharing, taking turns, or showing empathy towards others

 If there are additional concerns regarding your child’s social-emotional development for primary school, you can approach professionals such as psychologists to assess your child’s social-emotional competencies for school readiness.
-There are also social skills program available to provide explicit teaching and opportunities for your child to develop their social-emotional skills.
+There is also social skills program available to provide explicit teaching and opportunities for your child to develop their social-emotional skills.

 Contributed by Eliza Leong, Educational and Developmental Psychologist, Thomson Paediatric Centre, Child Development Centre